 The slender steeple of St Joseph's Church still points heavenward, and a row of buildings on either side of the main street looks much the same as it did during the latter years of the gold rush.

-Old hotels have maintained their Victorian style, The Oddfellows Lodge hall and the Trabbucco store still have their iron shutters and pressed tin ceilings.
+Old hotels have maintained their Victorian style, The Oddfellows Lodge hall and the Trabucco store still have their iron shutters and pressed tin ceilings.

 Mariposa honors its heritage by preserving historic buildings and keeping modern intrusions to a minimum.
 There are dozens of historical landmarks and buildings in the county.
 There are only two fast food franchises, but those are outside of the historic district.
-Even then, corporate signs aren't blatently displayed.
+Even then, corporate signs are not prominently displayed.

 Gold ore-crushing stamp-mill at the history museum.